rangesecurity/private-wrapper/README.md

 * `equality_proof_keypair` The base58 encoded private key of the equality proof keypair
 * `range_proof_keypair` The base58 encoded private key of the range proof keypair
 * `ciphertext_proof_keypair` The base58 encoded private key of the ciphertext proof keypair
+* `amount` The amount of tokens to transfer in lamports

 ```json